Executive Master of Nonprofit Administration (EMNA)

 Number of years MNA program has existed

-Take your career to the next level, serve a greater good.
+Take your career to the next level, and serve a greater good.

-Enhance your sphere of influence by connecting with experienced nonprofit classmates-all of whom share your desire to do meaningful work.
+Enhance your sphere of influence by connecting with experienced nonprofit classmates who share your desire to do meaningful work.
 Grow in and out of the classroom with faculty passionate about and dedicated to nonprofit management.

-While more than 90% of students are employed full-time, individualized career services and alumni job-postings are available.
+While more than 90% of students are employed full-time, individualized career services and alumni job postings are available to our EMNA students.

 Any executive master’s degree is a balancing act.